investingsnippets/investingsnippets.github.io/content/posts/geometric-progression-and-compounding-of-returns.md

 In the example above the way we used the return to calculate the end result is called **Compounding of Returns**.

-## From annual to periodic returns
+## From cumulative to periodic returns

 Let's see the example above from another angle.
-Let's say that an assets had a total return over the last year of 10%.
+Let's say that an asset had a total return over the last year of 10%.
 What was the average monthly return of the asset?

-We calculate a simple/arithmetic return (pandas.pct_change) like:
+The cumulative return (pandas.pct_change) is given by the type:

 $$
 R_i = \frac{P_i-P_{i-1}}{P_{i-1}} = \frac{P_i}{P_{i-1}} - 1 \qquad (2)